elipapa/markdown-cv/index.md

 ## Work Experiences
 `2018 - Current` __Barista, *Philz Coffee*__, Fremont, CA
 - Provide consistent excellent and reliable customer service
-- Communicate effectively with the team and upheld an open work environment
+- Communicate effectively with the team and uphold an open work environment
 - Deliver excellence in customer service and ensure quality and attention for each guest
 - Build a culture of warmth, positivity and human connection with the community